polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/polkadot-js-sdk.md

 ---
 title: Polkadot.js API
 description: Interact with Polkadot SDK-based chains easily using the Polkadot.js API.
-Query chain data, submit transactions, and more via JavaScript.
+Query chain data, submit transactions, and more via JavaScript or Typescript.
 ---

 # Polkadot.js API